 Ann is a retired early childhood teacher, after teaching for 36 years in West Milford, NJ.
 She is a former ASTEC Teacher of the Year, a Dodge Fellow for the Liberty Science Center and Partner in Education designer, and currently volunteers at the Highlands Family Success Center.
 She also created and ran the popular Enchanted Evening tours at Ringwood Manor for many years.
 Ann feels a deep connection to the Weis property, where she enjoyed doing programs with her classes, such as maple sugaring.
 She is excited to help create new programs at the Center, and hopes to bring families together through personal connections and programs focused on the history, culture and arts of the area.

 Anne is a Ringwood, NJ resident with a deep appreciation for the region's rich history, natural beauty and abundant wildlife.
-She has a background in corporate marketing and project management, earned a certificate in Green Technologies and Sustainability from Bergen Community College, and recently became a certified Rutgers Environmental Steward in 2016.
+She has a background in corporate marketing, communications and project management, earned a certificate in Green Technologies and Sustainability from Bergen Community College, and was certified as a Rutgers Environmental Steward in 2016.
 Anne is the recipient of the 2017 New Jersey Governor's Jefferson Award for public service in the Environmental Stewardship category!
-She is also a LEED Green Associate, a Green Advantage Certified Practitioner, an experienced local hiking guide, and is certified in Standard and Wilderness First Aid.
-She enjoys her volunteer work as an Environmental Commissioner in Ringwood, and is on the Board of Trustees for the Ringwood Library.
+She is also a LEED Green Associate, a Green Advantage Certified Practitioner, an experienced local hiking guide, and is first aid certified.
+She also enjoys her volunteer work as an Environmental Commissioner in Ringwood, and is on the Board of Trustees for the Ringwood Library.
 Anne looks forward to engaging the surrounding community, groups and individuals of all ages in a variety of programs and events at Weis.

 Karen is a Ringwood, NJ resident, who was introduced to Weis when her two sons attended nature camp there before the closing in 2014.
 Karen is a veterinarian and nature enthusiast.
 She enjoys gardening, cooking, hiking, biking and kayaking.
 Karen has great appreciation for the beauty of Ringwood and she feels Weis is a tremendous asset to the community.
 Karen hopes to make The New Weis Center a place for nature to be preserved and outdoor education and art to be available to all who visit the area.